 More recently, the use of finite elements to solve fracture mechanics problems has developed and is finding its way to -amongst others- the pipeline and pressure vessel industry, the nuclear sector, biomedical engineering, etc. Nowadays, defects such as sharp cracks can be easily included in finite element models and analysed using the relevant solution processes.
 In addition to the usual finite element outputs, special quantities which are of relevance to fracture mechanics can also be calculated, to indicate the conditions due to the presence of defects.

-This free NAFEMS webinar aims to explain how to model crack propagation using Finite Element Analysis (FEA).
-It provides a comprehensive overview on numerical techniques to assist in crack modelling such as continuum damage mechanics, special crack tip elements, cohesive zone modelling, the virtual crack closure technique and the extended finite element method.
-The added value of FEA to model crack propagation is demonstrated with case studies taken from the pipeline and pressure vessel industry, biomedical engineering and aeronautics.
+This free NAFEMS webinar aimed to explain how to model crack propagation using Finite Element Analysis (FEA).
+It provided a comprehensive overview on numerical techniques to assist in crack modelling such as continuum damage mechanics, special crack tip elements, cohesive zone modelling, the virtual crack closure technique and the extended finite element method.
+The added value of FEA to model crack propagation was demonstrated with case studies taken from the pipeline and pressure vessel industry, biomedical engineering and aeronautics.

 This webinar is available to all NAFEMS members exclusively as part of their membership.